 What Is Underinsured Motorist Insurance?

 When you get in an accident and the person at fault is unable to cover all of the expenses, UMI picks up the slack.
 Even a fender-bender can cause thousands of dollars in car repair and medical bills to cover the effects of whiplash.
-Imagine how much it would cost if your car was totalled and you and others in the car were hospitalized.
+Imagine how much it would cost if your car was totaled and you and others in the car were hospitalized.
 A UMI policy relieves some of that suffering by at least covering the expenses for you.

 What Does It Cover?